The Most Common Felony Crimes in Colorado

 Collateral Consequences Beyond Sentencing

 The impact of a domestic violence conviction extends well beyond the courtroom.
 Employers often conduct background checks and may terminate or refuse to hire individuals with repeat domestic violence charges.
-A second or third conviction can also interfere with child custody arrangements or lead to supervised visitation.
+A conviction can also interfere with child custody arrangements or lead to supervised visitation.

 Are You Facing Repeat Domestic Violence Charges?
 Do Not Wait to Protect Yourself